 - Condyloma acuminata.
 These lesions are found in the genital area but can spread to the tongue through sexual contact.
 It’s associated with HPV 2, 6, and 11.

-Tongue warts may develop after oral sex if your partner has genital warts.
+Tongue warts may develop after performing oral sex if the receptive partner has genital warts.
 If your partner has oral HPV, it may also be possible to contract the virus if you engage in open-mouth kissing.

 If you touch a wart with your hand and then put that part of your hand in your mouth, you could develop a wart on your tongue.
 For example, if you bite your nails, you could introduce a wart virus from your fingers to your mouth.

-Certain factors put you at risk for warts on the tongue.
+Certain factors can make you more susceptible.
 This includes having a weakened immune system, which makes it harder for your body to fight off viruses.

 If you have a cut or scrape, the virus can also enter your body through a break in the skin.